In Startuplandia the concept of “faking it until you make it” is accepted as part of the process of building a successful business.

 One large iced green tea, one small extra-hot, hot chocolate.
 It’s the sweet and sour of this drink combination, the hot and cold duality of their natures that I love.
 I’m sitting in the same Starbuck’s that I have spent many a late night brainstorming the

 It’s an unnaturally warm day in San Francisco, a pleasant breeze wafts in through an open window while the faint sound of traffic is drowned out by a oscillating fan.
+In the last hour, Chloe – a

 When I came to San Francisco, almost a year ago today, I thought I had a decent understanding of starting a business in the internet space.
+I had been “working online” since I was 19, doing everything from selling jewelry on eBay to social media consulting, I look back now and blush over my deep, unsettling ignorance.

 Brainstorming session at Zirtual HQ held in the kiddy-corner of our shared office space.